KDE/kapidox/docs/metainfo_syntax.md

 more are defined, the behavior is unknown.

 **Be sure to to set `public_lib` to true, or the library will be ignored.** Most of the other keys are optionals.
-See below for a simplier example.
+See below for a simpler example.

 ## All possible keys.